-28. The Secretariat observes the basic principles at the secondary level and this should be sufficient to ensure completed and timely data sets submissions by the MED POL Focal Points.

-29. At the level of the Secretariat, the main attributes to be fulfilled should be the data validity and accessibility by the Contracting Parties at national, regional and sub-regional levels.
+- 28. The Secretariat observes the basic principles at the secondary level and this should be sufficient to ensure completed and timely data sets submissions by the MED POL Focal Points. - 29.
+At the level of the Secretariat, the main attributes to be fulfilled should be the data validity and accessibility by the Contracting Parties at national, regional and sub-regional levels.
 In fact, the MED POL monitoring database includes functional modules for data validation and data flagging, according to single parameter characteristics.
 The same approach should be incorporated into the IMAP Info System under preparation by INFO/RAC.

-5. Proposed QA Schemes for EO5 and EO9 and Data Controls
+5. Proposed QA schemes for EO5 and EO9 and Data Controls

-30. Despite Table 2 is meant to be detailed, generic QA schemes exist for any Common Indicator to be measured and reported at the primary level.
-To that purpose, it can be adapted for each Common Indicator within EO5 and EO9 with the purpose of establishing a common understanding for QA schemes.
-Thus, Table 4 describes the QA schemes for each Common Indicator according to its specificities and categorizes the overall 'data quality' reported by the Contracting Parties to the Secretariat under IMAP.

-31. Therefore, the new categorization of the datasets received by the Secretariat should be agreed; but importantly, should allow performing the data validation from the reported data by the Contracting Parties from both scientific and policy points of view (i.e. considering the full attributes associated with environmental 'data quality').

-32. The above proposal responds to the experience gathered by the Secretariat, in collaboration with the Marine Environmental Studies Laboratory (MESL) of IAEA, and it should serve as a new framework to build a stronger quality assurance scheme within the INFO/RAC IMAP Info System with enough flexibility to accommodate the situations observed after 20 years of MED POL reporting activities.

-33. There is a need for an urgent Mediterranean IMAP database quality management system capable to both incorporate and synthesize the marine environmental information generated in the Mediterranean region in a more dynamic way, as well as to visualize related assessment findings; that is, incorporating different sources of data including scientific literature but strictly conserving a QA scheme that will allow to track the data sources and evaluate the uncertainty in the environmental assessments (i.e. different products with different levels of uncertainty).

-34. Further, such IMAP model database should serve also better for national quality improvements in the short term, or at least, clarify the 'data quality' objectives and the processes to deliver quality data in the Mediterranean in a harmonized way.

-35. The Data Controls (i.e. algorithms such as minimum and maximum values allowed for a parameter) within Database Quality Assurance to be built-in the IMAP Info system will improve the current scheme of the MED POL database as well, which is solely based in format requirements.
-The flagging quality scheme based on the Database QA Reporting Protocol, will help to develop an accurate assessment with known uncertainty, as well as boost the national capabilities and resources.

-36. The finalization of this phase should be performed once the Data Standards and Data Dictionaries will be agreed.
-Nevertheless, a template using the actual parameters, which have been transposed to the IMAP (Pilot) Info System, is presented in Annex II for Common Indicator 17.

-Common Indicator QA Schemes QA Categories for organizational levels 1 and 2 (quality trough reporting) National requirements/Remarks CI13 (EO5) Monitoring QA (Level 1) + Transfer/Reporting QA level by CP (Level 2) Category A(plus).
-Laboratories/CPs reporting accreditation and/or successful Proficiency testing (z- score<2) for the chemical or parameter analysed; and completed and timely submitted (2 years delay).
-Laboratory accreditation/Proficiency testing
+- 30. Despite Table 2 is meant to be detailed, generic QA schemes exist for any Common Indicator to be measured and reported at the primary level.
+To that extent, QA can be adapted for each Common Indicator within EO5 and EO9 with the purpose of establishing a common understanding for QA reporting.
+Tables 4a and 4b describes both the QA Schemes and QA Categories for each Common Indicator according to its specificities and overall 'data quality' needs to be reported by the Contracting Parties to the Secretariat under IMAP.
+Level 1 of QA/QC in Table 4a provides the scheme for data quality assurance, whilst Level 2 provides the scheme for QA of data assessment. - 31.
+Therefore, the new categorization of the datasets received by the Secretariat should be agreed; but importantly, should allow performing the data validation from the reported data by the Contracting Parties from both scientific and policy points of view (i.e. considering the full attributes associated with 'data quality' at levels 1 and 2). - 32.
+The above proposal responds to the experience gathered by the Secretariat, in collaboration with the Marine Environmental Studies Laboratory (MESL)of IAEA, and it should serve as a new framework to build a stronger quality flagging scheme within the INFO/RAC IMAP Info System with enough flexibility to accommodate the situations observed after 20 years of MED POL reporting activities. - 33.
+There is a need for an urgent Mediterranean IMAP database quality management system capable to both incorporate and synthesize the marine environmental information generated in the Mediterranean region in a more dynamic way, as well as to visualize related assessment findings; that is incorporating different sources of data including scientific literature but strictly conserving a QA scheme that will allow to track the data sources and evaluate the uncertainty in the environmental assessments (i.e. different products with different levels of uncertainty). - 34.
+The IMAP QA database should serve better for national quality improvements in the short term by clarifying the 'data quality' objectives and the processes to deliver quality data in the Mediterranean in a harmonized way. - 35.
+The Data Controls (i.e. algorithms such as minimum and maximum values allowed for a parameter for example) within Database Quality Management needs to be built-in the IMAP Info System to improve the current scheme of the MED POL database as well, which is mainly based in format requirements.
+The 'flagging quality' scheme based on the Database QA and Reporting Procedures will help to develop an accurate assessment with known source uncertainty, as well as boost the national capabilities and resources to fit the requirements. - 36.
+The finalization of this phase should be performed once the Data Standards and Data Dictionaries will be agreed.
+Nevertheless, the templates template using the actual parameters (i.e. MED POL) in the process to be transposed to the IMAP (Pilot) Info System, is presented in Annex II for Common Indicator 17.